newrelic/docs-website/CONTRIBUTING.md

 ## Updating the navigation

 Navigation for [docs.newrelic.com](https://docs.newrelic.com) is stored in `YAML` files located in the [src/nav](./src/nav) directory.
-Each top-level navigation should have it's own configuration file.
+Each top-level navigation should have its own configuration file.
 For example, here is a snippet of the [src/nav/insights.yml](./src/nav/insights.yml) configuration:

 ```yml
 title: Insights